dnsimple/dnsimple-support/content/articles/dnssec.md

 ### Scenario 2: Registered at DNSimple, but DNS-hosted elsewhere

-1. Set up DNSSEC through your DNS provider.
+1. Set up DNSSEC through your external DNS provider.
 1. When you have the DNSSEC details, add them to your domain's registrar using our [DS management page](/articles/manage-ds-record/).

 ### Scenario 3: Registered elsewhere, but DNS-hosted at DNSimple